 During an Attack: Acute Migraine Medications

 Acute medicines are those you take as needed to stop or decrease a migraine attack once it has started.
 It includes over-the-counter and prescription drugs.
 Acute meds work best if you take them as soon as the migraine attack begins.
-Some come in nasal spray and injectable forms that work faster than pills, which is useful if your attacks come on with little warning and quickly become severe; they’re also worth considering if during attacks you can’t keep pills down due to severe nausea or vomiting.
+Some come in nasal spray and injectable forms that work faster than pills, which is useful if your attacks come on with little warning and ramp up very quickly.
+They’re also worth considering if during attacks you can’t keep pills down due to severe nausea or vomiting.

 Acute medications are very effective.
 If taken too frequently, however, they create a physical dependence called “rebound headache syndrome,” which actually increases headaches.
-Limit taking any acute medicine to less than ten days a month; any more than that, and you may be well served by adding a preventative medicine to your management strategy.
+Limit taking any acute medicine to less than ten days a month.
+Any more than that, and you may consider adding a preventive medicine to your management strategy.

 Examples of Acute Migraine Medications